 We want the children to develop an inquisitiveness about world and beyond, promoting respect for all things through a positive attitude.
 Working scientifically through the progression of skills which are broken down for each year group, we follow an enquiry-based approach for each programme of study (from the national curriculum).
 This enables children to ask questions which, through careful monitoring, will give opportunity to acquire and explore key knowledge of individual units, including the use of specific vocabulary.

-At Powers Hall Academy, to ensure high standards of teaching and learning in Science, our curriculum is implemented through an engaging cross-curriculum approach.
+At Witham Oaks Academy, to ensure high standards of teaching and learning in Science, our curriculum is implemented through an engaging cross-curriculum approach.
 We use the Cornerstones science projects as a springboard to help us to develop units of work that inspires and excite children about their learning.
 The units are rich in wonder and memorable experiences and they allow children’s natural curiosity to grow.

 In Curriculum 22, the names of the science projects are matched to the national curriculum aspects, for example, Living things and their habitats and Earth and space.
 However, in Key Stage 1, the aspect of Animals, including humans has been separated so that children study humans before expanding to explore animals.